Programs and Services for Retirees

 - You get to keep your ID card, which gives you continued access to McGill libraries and other facilities on campus.

-- You benefit from a 25% discount off the community rate when you sign up for the athletics and recreation program in the Athletics Complex and Fitness Centre.
+- You benefit by paying the staff rate when signing up for a membership in the Athletics Complex and Fitness Centre.